-Such compensatory time off shall be at the rate of one and one-half (11⁄2) hours for every hour of overtime worked or two (2) hours for every hour of overtime worked over twelve (12) hours in a day and will be taken within twelve (12) months following the end of the month in which the overtime was worked (per Ed Code 88028).
+Such compensatory time off shall be at the rate of one and one-half (11⁄2) hours for every hour of overtime worked over twelve (12) hours in a day and will be taken within twelve (12) months following the end of the month in which the overtime was worked (per Ed Code 88028).
 Accrued compensatory time is subject to the four hundred and eighty (480)-hour limit: overtime worked at one and one half (1.5) per hour is limited to three hundred and twenty (320) hours of actual overtime worked; overtime worked at double-time is limited to two hundred and forty (240) hours of actual overtime (as outlined in 29 CFR 553.22 "FLSA Compensatory Time").
 Employees who are asked by their supervisor to work overtime and who are at their compensatory time limit shall be paid overtime at the applicable rate.